 More Recent Discoveries

-In 2011, Dr. Ethan Russo, a neuroscientist and cannabis researcher, further investigated this concept.
+Dr. Ethan Russo, a neuroscientist and cannabis researcher, further investigated this concept in 2011.
 He presented the idea of other cannabinoids leading to increased wellness benefits and dove deeper into the role of various terpenes.

-It’s widely accepted among the scientific cannabis community that the entourage effect is real.
+The scientific cannabis community widely accepts that the entourage effect is real.
 Put simply, most individuals tend to respond better to CBD products that contain the cannabinoids, terpenes and flavonoids that contribute to the entourage effect.

 Full Spectrum CBD, Broad Spectrum CBD, CBD Isolate and the Entourage Effect

-When it comes to cannabidiol, you have choices.
+You have choices when it comes to cannabidiol.
 What’s the difference?
 Does one lend itself better to the entourage effect than the others?

 You have also probably heard CBD sometimes referred to as CBD isolate.
 While CBD isolate does contain wellness-promoting potential, it doesn’t contain any other beneficial cannabinoids, terpenes or flavonoids, so these products do not promote the entourage effect.